Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 Able to view files you aren't supposed to read.

+May allow the attack to get to the site's root directory.

+- Solutions: Run a scanner and keep the web sever software patched.

 ##### Improper error handling
 - Make sure that your error messages aren't showing too much information such as network info memory dump stack traces database dumps, etc.
 - easy to fix and find
+- Related to input validation
+- If a program crashes that's a sign of bad error handling

 ##### Improper input handling
 All input should be considered malicious, check everything, trust no one.